Automated Mocking Using API Traffic: Speedscale's Story

 Speedscale’s leadership team comes from companies like New Relic, Observe Inc, Wily Introscope (bought by CA Technologies), and iTKO (bought by CA Technologies).

 My name is Ken Ahrens.
-I am co-founder and CEO of Speedcale.
+I am the co-founder and CEO of Speedcale.
 Much of my career has been focused on helping companies develop and manage complex web applications.
-I previously ran North America teams for New Relic and CA/Broadcom.
+I previously ran North American teams for New Relic and CA/Broadcom.
 Previous startups included Pentaho (acquired by Hitachi), ITKO (acquired by CA/Broadcom), and ILC (acquired by General Dynamics).
 My first foray into programming started with a brand new language called Java at Georgia Tech and has grown into a lifetime interest.

 Matthew LeRay, co-founder and CTO at Speedscale, has invested the past 20 years in improving the performance of applications across multiple generations of technology.
 Previously, he was head of product at Observe, SVP at CA Technologies (acquired by Broadcom), and engineering leader at ILC (acquired by General Dynamics).
 He is an alumnus of Georgia Tech in both Computer Engineering and Business.
 His first love is debugging Golang code but he occasionally takes a break to craft hand-carved guitars.